 - Murray State is not responsible for lost or stolen articles.
 Assistance will be provided in filing a theft report with the proper authorities.
 Do not bring valuables to the facility.
 The facility staff is not allowed to hold valuables for users.
 Clothing and bags are to be stored in the locker rooms or off of playing surfaces.

 - Contact the staff in the Equipment Room (270-809-4431) to inquire about lost clothing and equipment.

 - Items not claimed by the end of each semester will be donated to charity.

-- Carr Health Building staff and MSU are not responsible for lost or stolen items.
+- Carr Health Building staff and Murray State are not responsible for lost or stolen items.